- Tagged Photos

 We ship all over the world from within the United States to Canada and overseas.
 Insurance is included with all orders and is priced into the shipping cost.
 All orders will include a tracking number after it has shipped.

-Orders are shipped on Monday through Friday.
-Orders received before 4:00 PM EST are generally shipped the same day.
+Orders are shipped on Monday through Saturday.
+Orders received before 3:00 PM EST are generally shipped the same day.
+This is not a guarantee but we try our best to get them out before the deadline!

 To be eligible for a return, your item must be unused and in the same condition that you received it.
 It must also be in the original packaging.